-The Company receives interest income from investments located within the European Union ("EU") which are not expected to be impacted by the UK withdrawal from the EU without a withdrawal agreement.
-The Company does not provide any other services to non-UK EU member countries.
-In addition, the Company only receives limited supplies from non-UK EU member countries.
-The Company does not currently receive any goods from non-UK member countries and does not currently supply goods to non-UK EU member countries.
-Accordingly, the impact of the UK withdrawal from the EU without a withdrawal agreement is not expected to have a material impact on the Company.
+The Company receives interest income from investments located within the European Union ("EU").
+To date, these have not been impacted by the UK withdrawal from the EU.
+The Company does not provide any other services to EU member countries.
+In addition, the Company only receives limited supplies from EU member countries.
+The Company does not currently receive any goods from EU member countries and does not currently supply goods to EU member countries.
+Accordingly, the impact of the UK withdrawal from the EU did not have a material impact on the Company due to the low level of exposure of its entities to the UK market.